Scientific American

 Scientific American, informally abbreviated SciAm or sometimes SA, is an American popular science magazine.
 Many scientists, including Albert Einstein and Nikola Tesla, have contributed articles to it, with more than 150 Nobel Prize-winners having been featured since its inception.

 In print since 1845, it is the oldest continuously published magazine in the United States.
-Scientific American is owned by Springer Nature, which is a subsidiary of Holtzbrinck Publishing Group.
+Scientific American was owned by Springer Nature until June 2026, when it was sold to LabX Media Group.